priyanka10Wandhare/The_Internet_Folks_Assignment/README.md

   Feature: User should be able to see all community members.
   Feature: User should be able to add a user as member.
   Feature: User should be able to remove a member from community.

+<h2>Problem Statement</h2>
+  You need to build the APIs that adheres to above user stories.
+  The Role names are strict.
+  The API URLs and Response Structure is fixed.
+  The field attributes and table names are strict as well.
+  Addition of field for storing IDs when using NoSQL is allowed.
+  Validations for each API must be carried out.